 The Leverhulme Trust Aural Diversity Doctoral Research Hub

-• International PhD places available
+- International PhD place available

 You can watch a recording of our webinar for applicants.
 Prof Bill Davies, the Director of LAURA, outlined the programme, funding and application process.
 Some LAURA supervisors introduced themselves and their topics, and we answered some questions from applicants.